 Yup, that’s right, My Most Popular Blue Ribbon Irish Soda Bread!
 It is my most requested family bread.
-It is a super easy and authentic bread recipe that my family has enjoyed for generations!
+A super easy and authentic bread recipe that my family has enjoyed for generations!
 I have received numerous blue ribbons for this bread!

 As my family is super proud of our heritage,the month of March brings on March Madness!
 Not just for basketball but for the celebration of Saint Patrick’s Day!
 This recipe for my most popular Blue Ribbon Irish Soda Bread is a hit with my family and friends.
 I have tweaked my Grandma’s recipe as her description would be described as a fistful of flour and a dollop of butter.
 Not sure how she did it, but her bread was always perfect and a crowd pleaser!
 Over the years, I just watched how she made hers and created my own version!
 I am so proud to say, my bread has been a regular winner at many Irish Soda Bread Contests, yes there are actually contest for I guess everything!